 The concept of environment lay embedded in ancient ethos.
 Throughout the centuries there were invisible processes working for the maintenance and improvement of environment.
-Towards the close of the last millennium one finds widening dimensions of environment.
 Towards the close of the last millennium one finds widening dimensions of environmental protection strategies.
 There gained ground the environmental consciousness.
 How do these developments stand reflected in formulation of policies and in following constitutional values in India?
 This is the thrust of the paper.
 The following syllabus prepared with this perspective will be spread over a period of one semester.